andreas-kupries/aktive/doc/ref/generator_virtual_sdf.md

 Syntax: __aktive image sdf polyline__  ?(param value)...? [[→ definition](/file?ci=trunk&ln=75&name=etc/generator/virtual/sdf.tcl)]

-Returns an image with the given dimensions and location, containing the signed distance field of a set of lines.
+Returns an image with the given dimensions and location, containing the signed distance field of a set of connected lines.

 __Beware__.
-The location and size of the set of lines are independent of image location and dimensions.
-The operator is perfectly fine computing the SDF of a set of lines located completely outside of the image domain.
+The location and size of the set of connected lines are independent of image location and dimensions.
+The operator is perfectly fine computing the SDF of a set of connected lines located completely outside of the image domain.

 See also [aktive op draw polyline on](transform_drawing.md#op_draw_polyline_on) and [aktive image draw polyline](generator_virtual_drawing.md#image_draw_polyline).